vivaria/edisonrul.ing/docs/source/cards/d/doomsday-horror.md

 ### Card Rulings

-●Doomsday Horror's effects include your opponent's removed from play DARK monsters.
+*   Doomsday Horror's effects include your opponent's removed from play DARK monsters.
-●The values determined for Doomsday Horror's first effect are not treated as its original ATK or DEF.
+*   The values determined for Doomsday Horror's first effect are not treated as its original ATK or DEF.